LeidenCBC/MGC-BioSB-SingleCellAnalysis2024/README.md

 For this course, we make use of Posit (previously RStudio Cloud).
 All you need for this is a browser. **Please bring your own laptop**.
 You will receive more instructions at the beginning of the course.

 ### Date
-29 October – 1 November, 2024
+28 October – 1 November, 2024

 ### Location
 *This course will take place in-person only*

 Location: Erasmus MC, Rotterdam
-Erasmus MC Rochussenstraat (gebouw Gk)
+Erasmus MC Rochussenstraat (gebouw Gk - Room: CQ-1Da)
-Room: CQ-1Da
+Address: Burg. s’ Jacobplein 51, 3015 CA Rotterdam

 ![image](./Gebouw_GK.PNG)